 Unlike the Russian honey cake with all of its layers, this simple loaf cake isn't just for special occasions.

-And though there are many versions of this simple honey cake, I love that this one contains not a cup of coffee, but almost a cup of tea.
+Though there are many versions of this simple honey cake recipe, I love that this one contains not a cup of coffee, but almost a cup of tea.

 I love the flavor that the tea gives and I think it makes this cake just a bit more delicate.